Muninder Adavelli

 Internet service providers (ISPs) store users’ traffic data for some time.
 Comcast maintains their users’ activity records for 6 months, while AT&T stores them for a year.

-If you’re caught torrenting copyrighted files, you’ll receive a warning in the form of a copyright infringement notice from your ISP.
 Based on the US laws, an IP address is not a person, but the notice will be addressed to the primary account holder.

 After a few warnings (3 to 6 “strikes” depending on the ISP), given that you didn’t follow them, additional actions can be expected, such as: